Operads for algebraic quantum field theory: Introduction and summary

 \section{Introduction and summary}

 Algebraic quantum field theory \cite{HaagKastler} is a conceptually clear axiomatic framework to define and investigate quantum field theories on Lorentzian spacetimes from a model-independent perspective.
 Combining the core principles of quantum theory and relativity, it describes a quantum field theory on a spacetime $M$ in terms of a coherent assignment $M\supseteq U \mapsto \mathfrak{A}(U)$ of associative and unital algebras to suitable spacetime regions. $\mathfrak{A}(U)$ is interpreted as the algebra of quantum observables of the theory that can be measured in the region $U\subseteq M$.
 Given two spacetime regions $U$ and $V$ such that $U\subseteq V \subseteq M$, there is an algebra homomorphism $ \mathfrak{A}(U) \to\mathfrak{A}(V)$ mapping observables in the smaller region $U$ to the bigger region $V$.
-These maps are required to be coherent in the sense that $\mathfrak{A}$ is a pre-cosheaf on a suitable category of regions in the spacetime $M$.
-Moreover, given two causally disjoint regions $U_1$ and $U_2$ of some $V\subseteq M$, i.e.\ no causal curve in $V$ links $U_1$ and $U_2$, the elements of $\mathfrak{A}(U_1)$ and $\mathfrak{A}(U_2)$ are required to commute within $\mathfrak{A}(V)$.
-This crucial property is called the {\em Einstein causality axiom} and it formalizes the physical principle that ``nothing should propagate faster than light''. \sk
+These maps are required to be coherent in the sense that $\mathfrak{A}$ is a pre-cosheaf.
+Given two causally disjoint regions $U_1$ and $U_2$ of some $V\subseteq M$, i.e.\ no causal curve in $V$ links $U_1$ and $U_2$, the elements of $\mathfrak{A}(U_1)$ and $\mathfrak{A}(U_2)$ are required to commute within $\mathfrak{A}(V)$.
+This crucial property is called the {\em Einstein causality axiom} and it formalizes the physical principle that information cannot propagate faster than the speed of light.
+The traditional framework \cite{HaagKastler} of algebraic quantum field theory on a fixed Lorentzian spacetime $M$ may be generalized and adapted in order to capture also other flavors of quantum field theory.
+For example, one may also consider the category of {\em all} (globally hyperbolic) Lorentzian manifolds $\Loc$, which leads to the concept of locally covariant quantum field theory \cite{Brunetti,FewsterVerch}.
+Moreover, there exist algebraic approaches to chiral conformal quantum field theory \cite{Kawahigashi,Rehren,BDHcft} and Euclidean quantum field theory \cite{Schlingemann}, where Lorentzian spacetimes are replaced respectively by intervals in the circle $\mathbb{S}^1$ or by Riemannian manifolds.
+The Einstein causality axiom is modified in such scenarios to the requirement that observables associated to disjoint regions $U_1\cap U_2=\emptyset$ commute. \sk